 Upon successful completion you will receive a nationality recognized Statement of Attainment for the unit “HLTAID012 – Provide First Aid in an Education and Care Setting”.
 The Provide First Aid in an Education and Care Setting certificate is recommended to be renewed every three (3) years, provided that the Perform Cardiopulmonary Resuscitation (CPR) component is updated annually.
 This is in line with the Australian Resuscitation Council (ARC) guidelines.

 A wide variety of assessments methods will be employed to assess student competence in this unit.
 These include but are not limited to:

-It is recommended that participants have literacy and numeracy competencies equivalent to the Australian Core Skills Framework Level 2.
+It is recommended that participants have language, literacy and numeracy competencies equivalent to the Australian Core Skills Framework Level 2.
 This means that the participant must be able to demonstrate the following: